 We are interested in how electronic health records can support patient-centered care across the patient's lifetime, spanning multiple care settings and family situations.
 Adolescence is a particularly complicated time during which pediatric patients are approaching autonomy—both developmentally and legally—and federal policy, state laws, and community norms are inconsistent regarding adolescent health care and privacy.

-We have engaged 25 medical centers across the U.S. in a study investigating how each organization manages adolescent and parental proxy access to electronic health record systems, and how Health IT systems can better support both the privacy and care management needs of adolescent patients.
-We will present preliminary findings at the AMIA 2017 symposium.
+We have engaged medical centers across the U.S. in a multi-phase study investigating how each organization manages adolescent and parental proxy access to electronic health record systems, and how Health IT systems can better support both the privacy and care management needs of adolescent patients.

 We previously investigated how

 Adolescent and Caregiver Use of a Tethered Personal Health Record System.
 Matthew Hong, Lauren Wilcox, Clayton Feustel, Karen Wasilewski-Masker, Thomas Olson, Stephen Simoneaux.
 Proc.
 American Medical Informatics Association (AMIA) Annual Symposium, Nov 2016, Chicago, IL, USA.
 [Presentation]

 Adolescents with complex chronic illnesses, such as cancer and blood disorders, must partner with family and clinical caregivers to navigate risky procedures with life-altering implications, burdensome symptoms, and lifelong treatments.
 We conducted in-depth interviews, non-participant observations of clinical consultations, and surveys, to better understand common challenges and needs of chronically-ill teens and their parents that could be supported through design.
 Our paper draws on our study findings to propose design goals for sociotechnical systems to support teens in partnering in their care, highlighting the need for design to support gradually evolving partnerships in care.